 - Fuel: about $38

-- Attractions on the way: Loveland Ski Area (Loveland, CO), Colorado Ski and Snowboard Museum (Vail, CO), AVA Rafting & Zipline (Vail, CO), Bonfire Brewery (Eagle, CO), Glenwood Springs (Colorado), Rifle Falls State Park (Colorado), Dinosaur Journey (Fruita, CO), Cisco Ghost Town (Cisco, UT), Sego Canyon Petroglyphs (Utah)
+- Attractions on the way: Loveland Ski Area (An hour and a half from Loveland, CO), Breckenridge (small detour), Colorado Ski and Snowboard Museum (Vail, CO), AVA Rafting & Zipline (Vail, CO), Bonfire Brewery (Eagle, CO), Glenwood Springs (Colorado), Rifle Falls State Park (Colorado), Dinosaur Journey (Fruita, CO), Cisco Ghost Town (Cisco, UT), Sego Canyon Petroglyphs (Utah)

 Break up the first leg of the road trip with a lunch stop in Glenwood Springs.
 This quaint town is surrounded by mountains and has plenty of short activities to choose from.

 Depending on the time of year, one could warm up in the town’s hot springs.
 Or, in the summer, take a 3-hour white-water rafting tour for adrenaline-pumping fun.

 Another 198 miles on the open road, and you’ll find yourself in the town of Moab – an adventure seekers paradise.
 It’s just 5.2 miles from the spectacular Arches National Park.

 You’ll want to stay here for at least two nights to ensure that you get to experience all that this national park has to offer.

 There are over a dozen things to do and viewpoints to visit in the park.
 Here are some suggestions on the best lookout points and hikes to do.
 For a sunrise hike, make your way to the Delicate Arch.
 This is considered to be a difficult hike, but the view is so worth it.

 Afterward, spend some time driving around the park, admiring the tall red rock formations.
 There are plenty of stop-off points where you can do quick, easy hikes.